 As described above, in the sixteenth century Bywell village consisted of a single street bordering the river, which could conveniently be closed off at each end and therefore more readily defended against thieves or reivers.
 Skilled in ironwork, the inhabitants were able to fashion metal fittings for horse harness and no doubt armour.
 The equipment of the gentry and yeomen of the Marches, who might be summoned at any time as horsemen to defend the country against the Scots, consisted of ‘a steel cap, a coat of plate, stockings and sleeves of plate, boots and spurres; a Skottish short sword and a dagger, a horseman’s staffe, and a case of pistolls.’
 There is no indication of the numbers of the ‘very populous’ village but in 1538 at the time of the Reformation, the parish of Bywell St Peter had 200 ‘howseinge people’ representing a population of 300, though the bridge was in ruins.
 While these inhabitants and those in the surrounding Barony could have had very good farms, kept respectable numbers of cattle, and got sufficient corn and hay, they were hindered by “continual robberies and incursions of the thieves of Tynedale, which so continually assault them in the night, as they can keep no more cattle than they are able to lodge either in house or like safety in the night” This kind of situation must have caused considerable misery and frustration to the people of Bywell who must have longed for more settled times.

-A third church used to exist at Bywell, the chapel of St Helens which was located on the south bank of the river, opposite the castle, near the old salmon lock and the two stone piers which once supported an ancient bridge.
+A third church used to exist at Bywell, the chapel of St Helens which was located on the south bank of the river, opposite the castle, near the two stone piers which once supported an ancient bridge (the candidiate for any Roman bridge).
 John Leland (1506?-1552), one of the earliest English antiquaries made a tour through England in 1534-43 and recorded the ‘Ruines of Arches of a Stone Bridge’ about three miles below Corbridge.
 William Camden (1551-1623) another antiquarian in his ‘Britannia’ noted at Bywell ‘two solid piles of most firme stone, which in time past supported the bridge’.
 Such features were they that they were marked on an early map of Northumberland drawn by Armstrong in 1769.
 As the piers retained no evidence of the springs from which arches could have been supported it was thought likely that the bridge was built of timber.
-The picturesque piers are both visible on the painting by George Robson below but were blown up when the Beaumont family of Bywell Hall constructed the current bridge in 1836.
+The picturesque piers are both visible on the paintings below but were blown up when the Beaumont family of Bywell Hall constructed the current bridge in 1836.
 The distant tower is that of St Andrew's church.

 View of Bywell Castle by George Robson 1810